 Piper Hill is leading a partnership of Manchester special and mainstream primary schools to deliver an innovative and exciting School Direct Primary PGCE with an SEN specialism.
-We are now open for applications for our 2019-20 cohort.
 Trainees on the course will spend their year based in school, training to teach a primary curriculum to children in both mainstream and special schools.

 As a trainee on the course